 Determining the differences between wide-area network (WAN) optimization products for storage and those for remote-office data protection can be confusing.
-Products in both
+Products in both of these categories aim to reduce the amount of data sent over the wire from branch offices to a main data center.

 Industry analysts say a good way to separate WAN optimization products from those that simply reduce data over the wire is to consider how WAN optimization products impact TCP/IP performance.
 WAN optimization products provide centralized management of applications and programs that work to overcome the inherent limitations of the TCP/IP protocol over wide-area networks, such as latency and packet loss -- as well as data reduction on the wire.
 Data reduction in WAN optimization products can take the form of sub-file-level data deduplication like that performed by backup storage appliances, or compression achieved by cutting down on the "chattiness" of the TCP/IP protocol itself.
 Storage analysts also see increasing differentiation and specialization within this space.